iArnold/Xiangqi/README.md

 and do
 	do %red.r
 	rc %../xiangqi/xiangqi/xiangqi-console.red
-( Note that I have renamed the folder Xiangqi-master to xiangqi ).
+Note that I have renamed the folder Xiangqi-master you get when unpacking the Xiangqi-master.zip file you downloaded to Xiangqi, I also like to rename Red-master folder to just Red folder.
-And Red will create your program in the Red folder.
+And now the Red compiler will create your program in the Red folder.

 Compiling the GUI version is done by
 	rc %../xiangqi/xiangqi/xiangqi-board.red